 There were all the bits at the beginning of Ram like 'Too many people going underground'.
 Well that was us, Yoko Ono and me.
 And 'You took your lucky break', that was considering we had a lucky break to be with him.

 For many years McCartney refused to admit the extend of the Lennon-goading contained within Ram.

-Far from containing "one tiny little reference", Too Many People was McCartney at his most vitriolic, a laser-guided attack intended to cause maximum offence to his former bandmate.
-He removed the pointed reference to Ono before recording the song, but the intention was clear.
+Far from containing "one tiny little reference", Too Many People was McCartney at his most vitriolic, an attack intended to cause maximum offence to his former bandmate.

 Too Many People opens with the words "Piss off," which McCartney eventually admitted was aimed at Lennon.